 Terrors at night

-These horrible dreams are not similar to each other and often happening within the initial two or three hours of sleep.
-Differing a nightmare that the child might wake up from, your baby won’t wake up from that sleep terror but only cry out or kick legs.
+These horrible dreams are not similar and often happen within the initial two or three hours of sleep.
+Differing from a nightmare that the child might wake up from, your baby won’t wake up from that sleep terror but only cry out or kick legs.